 If one household splits into multiple households, and separated members need to be assessed as individuals for the first time, the original date should be used for the new assessment.

-If a household requests to be on a priority list in a non-NE CoC region, the Coordinated Entry Specialist should be contacted and they will make every attempt to work with that region to ensure a successful referral to that region’s priority list.
+If a household requests to be on a priority list in a non-NE CoC region, the Assessor should be contacted and they will make every attempt to work with that region to ensure a successful referral to that region’s priority list.

 Prioritization